United Kingdom

 Relief under RDEC is available to large companies (unless subcontracted to the claimant company by a UK SME) and SME companies where expenditure has been funded or subsidised (by grant income, customer funding, or otherwise).

 This credit is different to the payable credit referred to above for SMEs.
-Companies may claim to receive a taxable credit payable at 13% (from 1 April 2020).
-This rate will increase to 20% from 1 April 2023.
+Companies may claim to receive a taxable credit payable at 20% (13% prior to 1 April 2023).
 The credit is brought into account ‘above the line’ and reflected in the operating profits of the company, similar to a grant.
-The credit itself is taxable and so taking a 19% corporation tax rate into account, the net benefit to the company of the credit is 10.5%.
-This will increase to 15% from 1 April 2023 (taking a corporation tax rate of 25%).
+The credit itself is taxable and so taking a 25% corporation tax rate into account, the net benefit to the company of the credit is 15%.
+The net benefit was previously 10.5% prior to 1 April 2023 (taking a corporation tax rate of 19%).

 Patent box

 Where the taxable profits can be attributed to the exploitation of patents, a lower effective rate of corporation tax applies.
-For 2022/23, the rate is 10%.
-Profits can include a significant part of the trading profit from the sales of a product that includes a patent, not just income from patent royalties.
-This scheme closed to new entrants from June 2016 (but continued until 2021 for existing taxpayers), when a new Nexus scheme was introduced.
-The Nexus rules apply to new entrants to the patent box or new IP created on or after 1 July 2016 and to all companies from 1 July 2021.
-The Nexus scheme retains most of the features of the earlier scheme but requires companies to stream their IP income and the application of a fraction to relevant IP profits based on the proportion of R&D undertaken by itself.
+For 202425, the rate is 10%.
+The Nexus scheme requires companies to stream their IP income and the application of a fraction to relevant IP profits based on the proportion of R&D undertaken by itself.
 The Nexus scheme meets revised OECD principles and limits the qualifying IP profits based on the proportion of R&D undertaken by the company, by applying ‘the R&D fraction’.

 Other incentives